giselcgomez/resturant-app/README.md

 # resturant-app
-MIT
+MIT LICENSE

 ## How to Run:
-1st time you are running it
+- 1st time you are running it
-Download all files to a directory
+- Download all files to a directory

 ### FRONT END
 In terminal type: